Waitsnake/CVD_Stuff/README.md

 * **Soft Compression (SC)**
 * **Luminance Preservation (LP)**

+DCK19L is an experimental extension that introduces:

+* **Adaptive Luminance Preservation (ALP)**

-Unlike traditional daltonization methods, DCK18L does not directly modify colors using predefined correction matrices.
+Unlike traditional daltonization methods, DCK does not directly modify colors using predefined correction matrices.
 Instead, it analyzes the information loss predicted by a CVD simulation model and attempts to restore this lost information by enhancing color-channel differences.

 The method is intentionally independent from any specific CVD simulation model.